Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 -	Keep score
 -   Time Each Question and respond if Timer Runs out
 -   Give the User the option to Reveal Answers
+-   Ensure all links work, if not that the failsafe link works
 ## Expectations
 -	All answers and options to display correctly
 -	Multiple options for the user